1Now it came to pass, while the multitude was pressing in on him to hear the word of God, he was standing by the Lake of Gennesaret.a

 11And when they had brought their boats to land, they left everything and followed him.

 12And it came to pass, while he was in one of the cities, Look!—a man full of a skin disease.
-And when he saw Jesus, he fell on his face and implored him, saying, “Lord, if you want to, you are able to make me clean”
+And when he saw Jesus, he fell on his face and implored him, saying, “Lord, if you are willing, you are able to make me clean”

-13And he stretched out his hand and touched him, saying, “I want to.
+13And he stretched out his hand and touched him, saying, “I am willing.
 Be clean!”
-And immediately the leprosy departed from him.
+And immediately the skin disease left him.

-14And he instructed him to tell no one, “But go and show yourself to the priest, and make an offering for your cleansing, just as Moses commanded, for a testimony to them.”
+14And he instructed him to tell no one, “But go and show yourself to the priest, and make an offering for your cleansing, just as Moses commanded, as a testimony to them.”

 15But the word about him was spreading even more, and great multitudes came together to hear him and to be healed of their infirmities.